ski-sketch/SecAudit/INFO/GUIDE.md

 |----------------------|
 | How to Use Vuln.Scan |

-Install Dependencies: Ensure you have Python and nmap installed.
+Install Dependencies: Ensure you have all the required dependencies installed.
 You can install the required Python libraries using:
-pip install python-nmap
+pip install -r requirements.txt

 Run the Script: Execute the Vuln.Scan.py script with the desired targets and scan types.
 For example:
 python Vuln.Scan.py